 Inform and train all workers on the risks of COVID-19, symptoms, and the measures needed to help control transmission.
 Make sure all staff and others know which control measures are in place before they arrive on-site.

-Post signs throughout the facility to encourage physical distancing, use of non-medical masks, cleaning and disinfecting of equipment, and proper hand hygiene and respiratory etiquette.
+Post signs throughout the facility to encourage physical distancing, use of masks, cleaning and disinfecting of equipment, and proper hand hygiene and respiratory etiquette.
 Include workplace- specific information and your safety plan.
 See CCOHS’s Fact Checking COVID-19 Information for tips on choosing COVID-19 resources.

 Consider the ability of others to follow the recommended measures based on their health, age, disability, developmental status, or other socio-economic and demographic circumstances.